loppjp/blocktrain/README.md

 ### Notebook Usage

-### Training Usage
+Jupyter notebooks are used in the development of the training pipeline and for data analysis.
+After following the installation instructions, the notebooks are accessable after:

+- (Recommended) installation of the Jupyter plugin
+- (Recommended) specification of the ipython kernel to match the user's python environment

-#### Recommended Pre-checks for Training
+### Recommended Pre-checks for Training

 It is recommended that training be run within a linux environment

 To ensure the target training device is ready to support some steps can be taken:

+#### 1. NVIDIA SMI

-- Test: run `nvidia smi` on the command line
+to test from the command line run: <br>

+    $ nvidia smi

-- Expected Result: A text block with NVIDIA driver information
+Expect the following results within a text block with NVIDIA driver information:
 ```
 (env) [jacob@rhel8 blocktrain]$ nvidia-smi
 Fri Aug 15 15:46:53 2025